nemisj/docs/cv.md

 * Implemented "Planner" UI-module ( in JavaScript )

-This was custom widget to have minimal ui for Gantt chart like planngins.
+This was a custom widget to have minimal ui for Gantt chart like plannings.
 A lot of Drag and Drop ( dnd ) logic was invloved and at that time it also had to perform on IE6, so that was a bit challange.
 The knowldge of the dnd and performance tricks of dnd I also reused in another project "Web-Portal"

 * Creating Planning module for Mendix Business Modeler ( in C# )